slamora/brackets-wiki/Brackets-Smoke-Tests.md

 1. drag the current file (specials.jpg) to the to the top working set and verify that you can drag up into an empty working set and it's still the current file
 1. drag events.jpg to the top working set, drop it then drag it back down and verify that you can drag down into an empty bottom working set.
 1. drag events.jpg down into the file tree and verify that you cannot drop it
+1. expand the css folder in the file tree and double click phone.css, desktop.css and tablet.css to open them to the working set.
 1. switch back to brackets, split it and open enough files in each working set so that scroll bars are necessary
 1. make sure that you can scroll each view from top to bottom without any issues
 1. drag a file from the bottom working set up into the top working set and verify that scrollbars appear on both views while dragging